 Analyses

 Once the phenotype was simulated using the causal variant, we were able to obtain F-statistics for the interaction term of the tagging variant (rs13069559) against every trans-variant (excluding those on the cis-chromosome).
 We retained only 502,510 autosomal markers to match the original discovery data, excluding those on chromosome 3 which is where MBNL1 resides.
 The 4 d.f. interaction test was performed between rs13069559 and each of these markers sequentially.
-We did this both in the discovery and the replication dataset, so that we could compare the distributions of F-statistics between the two, where we expect variation to only arise due to resampling of genotype values and residual values.
+We did this both in the discovery and the replication dataset, so that we could compare the distributions of F-statistics between the two, where we expect variation to only arise due to resampling of genotype values and residual values between the discovery and replication data.

 This process of creating a phenotype, performing the cis-trans analysis in the discovery and the cis-trans analysis in the replication, was repeated 40,000 times.

 To mimic the discovery-replication process, for a particular simulation we tested if any cis-trans interactions (4 d.f. test) were significant at a Bonferroni corrected threshold, and then looked up their associations in the replication.

+We refer to this set of simulations, where rs13069559 and rs67903230 are used as the cis variants, as ‘Scenario 1’.
+The resampling of genotype values between simulations was not possible here due to the limited ALSPAC sample size, though based on further simulations in the scenarios described below where some degree of genotype resampling is achieved, it is unlikely to have a major impact.

+Further scenarios

+Similar results were found in slightly modified simulation scenarios to the initial one described above.
+If all H2014 signals are false positives then the above simulation scenario represents a relatively bad scenario (meaning more susceptible to false positives), because the only one locus was analysed in which the genomic inflation factor was high and the replication rate was high.
+We now look at more potentially realistic scenarios below by expanding the set of loci analysed.

+Scenario 2: Here we sample across a broader set of loci, using 277 cis-trans interaction examples from the H2014 signals.
+We used the largest cis-additive effect from the eQTLGen analysis as the causal variant when generating a phenotype, allowing the variance explained to range from 0 to 50% across the simulations.
+For each of the 277 examples, we performed 200 simulations in which residual noise was resampled, and a test for interaction between the cis-acting variant detected in H2014 against all trans SNPs was performed.

+Scenario 3: We then built upon Scenario 2 further.
+We again used the 277 cis-trans interaction examples from H2014, but this time the causal variant explained a fixed amount of variance, based on what was found empirically in the eQTLGen analysis.
+Each of the 277 examples was repeated 200 times with resampled residual noise.

 Cis-adjustment simulations